- MA Scriptwriting

 We’re looking for individuals with either a good first degree or a thorough professional training in acting, theatre, television or film.

 Please contact our admissions team for more information: email@example.com.

-- Taught by acclaimed industry professionals – working practitioners who continue to love what they do.
+- Taught by leading industry professionals – working practitioners who love what they do.

 Take your writing to the highest level, and develop clear strategies for professional success.
-With a combination of expert guidance and peer-group workshopping, we encourage you to develop your unique voice while meeting the demands of a highly competitive industry.
+With a combination of expert guidance and peer-group workshopping, you’ll develop your unique voice as you learn to meet the demands of a highly competitive industry.
 The course will help you to become a more adept scriptwriter, able to work across theatre, radio, film, and television.
 Along with a comprehensive training in key writing skills, you’ll develop your critical thinking, creative dexterity, and coherent strategies for professional progress.

 “I finished three full scripts during my MA, and have seen my work performed in an international theatre festival, in regional theatres, in a pub cellar, and online.”Kirsten Stoddart, MA Scriptwriting

 Through seminars with leading industry practitioners, intensive peer workshops, and practical exercises, you’ll develop a full understanding of the relationship between script and production.
 The emphasis is on the architecture of story: learning how to build a narrative out of words and exploring different ways to bring those words to life through performance and production.

 Collaborative exercises with actors, directors, and film-makers will make your writing a reality, strengthening your craft while providing finished pieces for your portfolio to showcase your development.

 We make full use of the resources available at our Newton Park campus, including audio recording suites, film and television studios, rehearsal spaces, a well-stocked asset store, and a state of the art screening room.
 By the end of the course, you’ll understand how to tailor your writing to any chosen media.

 The programme is offered full-time over one year, and part-time over two years.